itsamoreh/podofcast/README.md

-# Pod Of Cast Example Theme
+# Pod Of Cast demo WordPress block theme

 ## What is this?